Many parents-to-be wonders how does a baby knows when to be born? It’s fascinating to ponder the mystery of it.

-Understandably, during labor the baby can feel that something quite different is happening.
-It’s important that the baby is awake, especially when birth is close.
+Understandably, during labour the baby can feel that something quite different is happening.
+It’s important that the baby is awake, especially when a birth is close.

 The theory behind this is babies need to be alert when they are born so the correct bonding and attachment can happen.